Free U.S. shipping on orders $45+ · Subscribe & save

 L-theanine is an amino acid found naturally in green and black tea.
 It promotes relaxation without drowsiness, which makes it one of the most compelling melatonin alternatives for kids who struggle to settle at night.

-The strongest pediatric evidence comes from a randomized, double-blind, placebo-controlled trial on boys aged 8 to 12 with ADHD.
-The study found that 400 mg of L-theanine daily improved multiple aspects of sleep quality and was well tolerated over six weeks.
-A systematic review in PMC confirmed that no adverse events were reported in this trial, suggesting that L-theanine can safely improve sleep in children with ADHD.
+The strongest pediatric evidence comes from a randomized, double-blind, placebo-controlled trial involving 98 boys aged 8 to 12 diagnosed with ADHD.
+The study found that 400 mg of L-theanine daily (200 mg twice per day, using Suntheanine) improved multiple measures of actigraphy-based sleep quality and was well tolerated over six weeks.
+A systematic review in PMC confirmed that no adverse events were reported in this trial, suggesting that L-theanine can safely support sleep in children with ADHD.

 How does it work?
 L-theanine increases alpha brain wave activity, the same pattern your brain produces during calm, focused wakefulness.
 It doesn't knock your kid out.
 It helps their nervous system stop racing long enough to let sleep happen naturally.
 That's what makes L-theanine stand out among melatonin alternatives for kids: it supports the body's own relaxation process rather than introducing an external hormone.